anatolyguz/installHES/HES/WINDOWS.md

 - Start **IIS Manager**.
 For information about starting IIS Manager, see https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc770472(v=ws.10)?redirectedfrom=MSDN
 - Click on the name of the server in the Connections column on the left.
 Double-click on **Server Certificates**.
 - In the Actions column on the right, click on **Create Self-Signed Certificate...**
-- Enter any *friendly* name and then click **OK**.
+- Enter any *friendly* name (for example HES) and then click **OK**.
 - You will now have an IIS Self Signed Certificate valid for 1 year listed under Server Certificates.

+you can click on the created certificate and see its properties

 **WARNING!
 The certificate common name (CN) (Issued To) is the server name.
 Name of Certificate is not  CN !**